RubixML/Churn/README.md

 - [PHP](https://php.net) 7.4 or above

 ## Tutorial

+### Introduction

-In traditional programming, developers are responsible for coding the behavior of a program.
-Machine Learning is a paradigm shift from traditional programming because it allows the system itself to write and rewrite parts of its program through training and data.
+Machine Learning is a paradigm shift from traditional programming because it allows the software itself to modify its programming through training and data.
 For this reason, you can think of Machine Learning as “programming with data.”
-Integrating ML into your projects is therefore a practice of merging logic written by developers with logic that was learned by a Machine Learning algorithm.
-Today, we’ll talk about how you can start integrating Machine Learning in your PHP projects using the open-source Rubix ML library.
-We’ll formulate the problem of customer churn, train a model to predict unhappy customers, and then use that model to identify the potentially unhappy customers within our database.
+Integrating ML into your project is therefore a practice of merging logic written by developers with logic that was learned by a Machine Learning algorithm.
+Today, we’ll talk about how you can start integrating Machine Learning models into your PHP projects using the open-source Rubix ML library.
+We’ll formulate the problem of customer churn prediction, train a model to identify what an unhappy customer looks like, and then use that model to detect the unhappy customers within our database.

-Let’s start by introducing the problem of customer churn i.e. the rate at which your customers will discontinue use of your product or service over a period of time.
-If we could detect which of our customers are most likely to stop using our product, then we could take action to try to repair the relationship before the customer has already decided to leave.
+Let’s start by introducing the problem of predicting customer churn.
+Churn rate is the rate at which customers discontinue use of a product or service over a period of time.
+If we could predict which of our customers are most likely to leave, then we could take action to try to repair the relationship before they are gone.
 But, how do we as developers encode the ruleset i.e. the “business logic” that determines what an unhappy customer looks like?

-Let's imagine for this example that we are running a telecommunications business.
-One thing we could do is we could ask our customer service department what customers say about our service.
-We might learn that our customers who live in a certain region were more likely to complain of slow Internet speed.
-We could then look for other Internet service customers in that area and assign a higher probability that they’ll cancel our service in the future.
-We might also learn that older customers were really happy with our streaming TV and movie selection and were therefore more likely to hold onto their subscription.
-We *could* start by encoding these rules out by hand, but this quickly becomes overwhelming when we consider all the different factors that contribute to overall customer satisfaction.
-Instead, we can feed examples of both satisfied and dissatisfied customers into a learning algorithm and have it learn the rules automatically.
-Then, we can take the model we trained and use it to make predictions about the customers in our database.
+Imagine that you are a developer working at a telecommunications company tasked with optimizing customer churn.
+One thing you could do is ask the customer service department what customers say about the service.
+You might learn that our customers who live in a certain region were more likely to complain of slow Internet speed and discontinue their service.
+You might also learn that older customers were really happy with the streaming TV and movie selection and were therefore more likely to hold onto their subscription.
+You *could* start by encoding these rules out by hand, but this quickly becomes overwhelming when you consider all the different factors that contribute to customer satisfaction.
+Instead, we can feed samples of both satisfied and unsatisfied customers through a learning algorithm and have the learner learn the rules automatically.
+Then, we can take that model and use it to make predictions about the customers in our database.

+### Preparing the Dataset

-Before we begin training our model, we need to gather up all the samples of both satisfied and dissatisfied customers that we know about and label them accordingly.
-Then we'll determine which features of a customer aid in determining whether or not a customer becomes dissatisfied.
-For example, features such as age or how many times the customer called for tech support are probably good features to include in the dataset, but features such as eye color and whether or not the customer has a back yard are probably just noise in this case and may be counterproductive to include them.
-In the example below, we'll load the samples from the provided example dataset using the CSV extractor and then choose a subset of the features using the ColumnPicker.
+Before training the model, we need to gather the samples of satisfied and unsatisfied customers and label them accordingly.
+Then, we'll determine which features of a customer are beneficial in determining whether or not a customer will churn.
+For example, service region and the number of times the customer called for tech support are probably good features to include in the dataset, but features such as eye color and whether or not the customer has a back yard or not may be counterproductive to include them.
+In the example below, we'll load the samples from the provided example dataset using the CSV extractor and then select a subset of the features using the ColumnPicker.
 In Rubix ML, Extractors are iterators that stream data from storage into memory and can be wrapped by other iterators to modify the data in-flight.
-Note that we've included the label for each sample as the last column of the data table.
+Note that we've included the label for each sample as the last column of the data table as is the convention.

 ```php